chriscomeau/DailyWallpaper/README.md

 * REST connection to custom PHP API
 * Image caching

 **Note**: This project is for reference only and does not compile.
-Some image/sound/API assets and libraries were removed.
+Some images/sounds/APIs/libraries were removed to prevent cloning.
+Also needs a good cleanup/refactoring.

 ##### Links